 Be wary of night pickups.
 Night pickups may seem like a good idea as your carrier might avoid congestion and traffic at the Ports of L.A. and Long Beach, and you seemingly get a head start for unloading.
 Remember, however, that the night – even if you pick up at 11:59pm – still counts as a full day of chassis rental.
 As most warehouses do not run a third shift, you’ll still be waiting until the next day for unloading.
 That means you’re paying for two days right off the bat – not yet including unload and return times.

 Be aware of “dual transactions.”
 During peak season, about half of the terminals at the Ports of L.A. and Long Beach require “dual transactions” at the port – as you take back in an empty container, you must pick up a full or vice versa.
 You need to understand whether the terminal your container is coming into is one of these dual transaction terminals.
 If it is, you’ll need to find a 3PL or drayage company that has enough business at the port to perform a dual transaction on your behalf.

 Lean on Weber to reduce chassis costs, manage your West Coast imports

-With warehouse and trucking operations near the ports of LA, Long Beach and Oakland, Weber Logistics is a West Coast logistics leader.
+With warehouse and trucking operations near the major West Coast ports of LA, Long Beach and Oakland, Weber Logistics is a West Coast logistics leader.
 Weber is asset-based, with chassis rates significantly lower than what you would pay to rent at the port.
 We provide an integrated port-to-market solution – combining drayage, warehousing, and transportation – to optimize distribution of your products on the West Coast.
 To learn more about Weber’s services, contact us today.